Logic-gate/facebot/README.md

 ~~'Warning: before executing masterbot you need to create the DB in order to store all the loot. the database squema in jpg form is shown on the repo'.~~

-`masterbot.py`will create the db for, given `conf/info.conf` is correct.
+`masterbot.py`will create the db for you, given `conf/info.conf` is correct.

 'warning: in order to leverage "target_mode" a fake facebook app needs to be created and an access token be created.' these steps were done manually due to lack of dev time but thats on the works...